-Scotia Capital (USA) Inc., our affiliate, will purchase the notes from us for distribution to other registered broker dealers or will offer the notes directly to investors.
-Scotia Capital (USA) Inc. or any of its affiliates or agents may use this pricing supplement in market-making transactions in notes after their initial sale.
-Unless we, Scotia Capital (USA) Inc. or another of its affiliates or agents selling such notes to you informs you otherwise in the confirmation of sale, this pricing supplement is being used in a market-making transaction.
-See Supplemental Plan of Distribution (Conflicts of Interest) in this pricing supplement and Supplemental Plan of Distribution on page PS-31 of the accompanying product prospectus supplement.
+Scotia Capital (USA) Inc. ("SCUSA"), our affiliate, will purchase the notes from us for distribution to one or more registered broker dealers.
+SCUSA or any of its affiliates or agents may use this pricing supplement in market-making transactions in notes after their initial sale.
+Unless we, SCUSA or another of our affiliates or agents selling such notes to you informs you otherwise in the confirmation of sale, this pricing supplement is being used in a market-making transaction.
+See "Supplemental Plan of Distribution (Conflicts of Interest)" in this pricing supplement and "Supplemental Plan of Distribution (Conflicts of Interest)" on page PS-33 of the accompanying product prospectus supplement.

 The original issue price, commissions and proceeds to the Bank listed above relate to the notes we issue initially.
 We may decide to sell additional notes after the date of this pricing supplement, at original issue prices and with commissions and proceeds to the Bank that differ from the amounts set forth above.
 The return (whether positive or negative) on your investment in the notes will depend in part on the original issue price you pay for such notes.
 Additional Information Regarding Estimated Value of the Notes